 An endowed scholarship offers several benefits to the donating individual or organization:

 - Recognition from the university.
 Often donors are invited to special events and honored by the university.

 - Tax benefits.
 For a cash gift, you can take a charitable deduction of up to 50 percent of your adjusted gross income.

 - Brand building.
 You can tailor the name and criteria of the scholarship to help build your brand’s reputation.

 - Longevity.
 Through an endowed scholarship, you can continue making a difference far into the future.

 Creating a scholarship endowment is a wonderful opportunity to honor a loved one, give back to your community, or build a charitable reputation for your brand.

-Want to explore how Submittable can streamline your scholarship process?
+Want to explore how Submittable can streamline your process?
 Connect with us anytime for a free demo of our scholarship management software.